What to do if you are Facing Drug Charges

-If convicted on one or more of the above offences, the sentence to be received will be determined based on a number of factors, including:
+If convicted on one or more of the above offences

-In other words, offences are ranked at varying levels, from simple possession to trafficking, to production, or importing and exporting.
+In other words, The levels of offences are simple possession, trafficking, production, or importing and exporting.
 Drug charges will often come down to two main issues – legal possession, as well as the manner in which the police obtained the drugs.

-However, the defences available to an accused will vary based on the nature of the substance; the quantity of drug seized; whether the drug was possessed with the intent to traffic (i.e. the alleged purpose of use), and whether or not certain activities took place.
+However, the defences available to an accused will vary based on the nature of the substance; the quantity of drug seized.

 What is the Process when Charged with Drug-Related Offences?